 The measures taken by the directors to ensure compliance with the requirements of Sections 281 to 285 of the Companies Act 2014 with regard to the keeping of accounting records, are the employment of appropriately qualified accounting personnel and the maintenance of computerised accounting systems.
-The company's accounting records are maintained at the company's registered office at [inset exact location].
+The company's accounting records are maintained at the company's registered office.